Sculptra

 As of July 2009, Sculptra has FDA clearance for cosmetic facial procedures that treat mild to severe nasolabial folds, wrinkles and contour irregularities.

-What Can I Expect from the Sculptra treatment?
+What Can I Expect from the Sculptra Treatment?

 Before your Sculptra treatment, the injection site and surrounding area will be cleansed with an antiseptic.
 Using a fine needle, your plastic surgeon will inject a small amount of the Sculptra solution.
 A conservative amount is first used because of how Sculptra works over time.
 With a series of Sculptra injections, the body builds collagen around the poly-L-lactic acid particles.